Arnold & Bimbo Bread

 Can I finance the route?

-Yes, the company will finance approximately $141,000 for 10 years.
+Yes, the company will finance approximately $125,000 for 10 years.
 At an approximate interest rate of 9.5% with good credit and 10.5% with bad credit.
 Additional qualifications require no bankruptcies or felonies.
 Down payment for the remaining balance requires a certified cashier’s check.
-If more financing is needed, you can review additional Financing Options Here.
+If more financing is needed you can review additional Financing Options Here.

 What are my expenses and overhead?

-Expenses include but are not limited to: route payment (if you finance), fuel, vehicle repairs and maintenance, truck lease, handheld computer, and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
-The current owner estimates $384 per week in expenses/overhead or $19,968 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).
+Expenses include, but are not limited to: route payment (if you finance), fuel, vehicle repairs/maintenance, warehouse fee, handheld computer and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
+The current owner estimates $143 per week in expenses/overhead or $7,428 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of insurance do I need?